Niedde/how-bored-are-you/README.md

 # how-bored-are-you
-A game to play if you're really really bored
+A game you can play if you're like really bored

+Hold the button as long as you can, or until you find something better to do.